-Dr. Brian Lugioyo
+Dr. Eric Magnusson

 With interest in spiritual formation increasing over the last twenty years among Protestants, Evangelicals have expanded the concept of discipleship to include an openness toward deeper transformation into the likeness of Christ.

-The MSFL program provides instruction for pastors, laypersons, and others intent on their own development and fostering the skills to lead others in formation.
+The MSFL program provides instruction for pastors, laypersons, and others intent on pursuing their own development and fostering the skills to lead others in formation.

-The program follows a hybrid format (part online, part face-to-face) based on Renovaré's six streams of faith and practice, and includes retreats and seminars.
-Students may complete the first two years-30 credits-for the certificate in spiritual formation and leadership.
-Students may also complete all three years-45 credits-for the Master of Arts in spiritual formation and leadership degree.
+The program follows a hybrid format (part online, part face-to-face).
 The program is delivered through cohort groups of students, who progress through the degree requirements sequentially.